neythonstreitz/encor-problem-sets/Solutions/OSPF/ospf-solution.md

 > Gateway of last resort is 192.168.200.255 to network 0.0.0.0
 >
 > S*    0.0.0.0/0 [1/0] via 192.168.200.255, Loopback0
->                is directly connected, Loopback0
 >```
 > The first entry of our routing table indicates that there is a default gateway on the router.
-> The next entry indicates that the 0.0.0.0 entry towards Loopback0 is the candidate default route.
+> The next entry indicates that the static 0.0.0.0 entry towards Loopback0 is the candidate default route.
 >
 > Jumping into the routing table of R1, we see that the default route is being succesfully shared.
 >```
->Gateway of last resort is 172.16.0.1 to network 0.0.0.0
+> Gateway of last resort is 172.16.0.1 to network 0.0.0.0
 >
->O*E2  0.0.0.0/0 [110/1] via 172.16.0.1, 00:04:09, GigabitEthernet0/1
+> O*E2  0.0.0.0/0 [110/1] via 172.16.0.1, 00:00:34, GigabitEthernet0/1
->      10.0.0.0/8 is variably subnetted, 12 subnets, 3 masks
 >```
-> The O indicates that the route was learned via OSPF, the asterisk that it is a candidate default route, and the E2 indicates it is an external route outside of the OSPF network.
+> The O indicates that the route was learned via OSPF, the asterisk that it is a candidate default route, and the E2 indicates it is an external route outside of the OSPF network i.e. to the Internet.
 > Nice!

 ### Step 3: Troubleshooting the OSPFv2 network
 In this step, we'll identify and fix issues with the OSPF process on R3.
-Note that some pre-configurations were already made on R3 and D2, and minus the troubleshooting, OSPF should be running normally.
+Note that some pre-configurations were already made on R3 and D2, so initial OSPF setup is not needed.
+Just troubleshooting!

-#### 3.1 Identify the Issues on R3
+#### 3.1 Identify the issues on R3
 - [x] Examine the active OSPF interfaces and their assigned areas.
 - [x] What state are the OSPF neighbor adjacencies in?
 Why?
 - [x] Are all neighbor adjacencies that should be formed, up?